binaryphile/binaryphile.github.io/_posts/2018-08-09-approach-bash-like-a-developer-part-11-strict-mode.md

 requires some understanding and practices to mitigate its downsides.
 This and the following posts will outline the details.

+Before I start, however, a tip of the hat is due to Aaron Maxwell's [excellent article] on strict mode, which is what inspired me and I'm sure many others to explore using it.
+His article and ideas fully cover everything I'm about to discuss in this part of the series.
+I've got a slightly different perspective and wording, perhaps, but you can fundamentally get everything from his material.

 Strict Mode Settings
 --------------------